Key Takeaways

 - Focus shifts to summoning and managing ghouls with various effects like frenzying other ghouls.

-- Addition of a disease-based build option that allows players to extend and consume diseases for burst damage.
+- A disease-based build option lets players extend and consume diseases for burst damage.

 Frost Death Knight: Minor Yet Impactful Adjustments

 Frost DK has not seen as radical a transformation as Unholy DK.
-Still, critical tweaks aim to enhance its core abilities and address existing concerns.
+Critical tweaks aim to enhance core abilities and address existing responsiveness concerns.

-- The new Apex talent encourages the use of Frostworm's Fury, which now provides a haste buff and resource restoration, making it a more integral part of the build.
+- The Apex talent encourages use of Frostwyrm's Fury, which now provides a 15% Haste buff and resource restoration for 12 seconds, making it a more integral part of the build.

-- Empower Rune Weapon has improved responsiveness, eliminating previous delays.
+- Empower Rune Weapon has improved responsiveness, eliminating previous activation delays.

-Despite these changes, the overall structure of the Frost DK remains largely intact from patch 11.2.
-While it hasn't undergone a complete overhaul, these adjustments aim to maintain its competitive edge without compromising playability.
+The overall structure of Frost DK remains largely intact compared to previous patches.
+While it hasn't undergone a complete overhaul, these adjustments maintain competitive viability without compromising playability.

 Overall Impact

 These modifications reflect Blizzard's intent to make classes more approachable while retaining depth for mastery.
-The changes to Unholy DK, in particular, demonstrate a commitment to maintaining the essence of the class amid a simplified interface.
+The changes to Unholy DK, in particular, demonstrate a commitment to the necromancer fantasy even as the wound system is retired.
 A table summarizing the major changes follows:

 | Spec | Key Changes | Impact |